owx0130/da-test/README.md

 ## Use KNN (with Damerau-Levenshtein distance) for feature extraction

-Use KNN on the dataset with free text input to perform feature extraction.
+Use KNN on the `cargo_description` dataset with free text input to perform feature extraction.

 To use, create the training and testing text files, `TRAIN.txt` and `TEST.txt` and drop them into the root directory.